Painting of a Kayan giraffe woman

 Large hand-painted portrait - Kayan woman with long neck

-Kayan woman Painting by Frank Wagtmans
+Kayan woman Frank Wagtmans

 The giraffe woman Painting by Frank Wagtmans